secretstartups/handbook/finance/expenses/index.html.md

 * The AP Team will administer the policy as per the Expense Handbook.
 * Note that expenses flagged as “Out of Policy” does not necessarily mean it is “out of policy”- it can also mean that certain expenses require additional review due to requiring certain attachments (ie an approved issue) and approvals.
 * Upon review, if more clarification is needed for a certain expense, the AP team will contact the team member in the Navan tool to ask for justification of the transaction before approving or rejecting the expense.
-* The AP team will reach out to the team member’s manager if additional approval is needed.
 * If the claim is over the advised guidance, the claim will be rejected with a note for the team member.
 The team member should be able to rectify the claim and resubmit.
 * Where the team member has already received approval from from manager, that approval should be attached as a receipt on the claim transaction.
+Follow this guideline on [how to upload an email as pdf](https://docs.google.com/document/d/1QTEd2i7CitCWh1re82bZHUTypyAdnyRLTcmBSIbY5WE/edit) to the Navan expense transaction.
 * Any claim made which does not fall into the policy is not reimbursable.
 If an item is out of policy and approved by your manager, then please obtain and attach your manager's approval email prior to submitting the expense.
 This will then be reviewed by Expense team Admin and could need further approval from VP/ VP of Finance.
 * There will be occasions where if you have claimed an item and it needs to be reimbursed back to Gitlab, you will need to follow the reimbursement process in Navan for submission of the funds.